Since inception up until 1st May 2023 the Fundsmith Equity fund returned cumulative growth of 531.81% - the average for the period was 180.67%.

 - No Tobacco

-In 2019, disappointed by the trust's performance, Terry Smith apologised to his investors and announced that he was handing over the day to day control of the trust.
+Since its launch the fund had continually struggled with uncompetitive performance prompting Terry Smith to apologise to his investors and in 2019 saw him hand over the day to day control of the trust.
 At the time Smith said, ‘Every human being, including me, has a limit to the amount of things they can focus on,’ he said.
 ‘Having people who are actually full time working on the trust as portfolio managers is more of a necessity than I thought it was.’
-Indeed, since the handing over of the trust its performance has been more in line with the sector average, which is still some way short of expectations.

 Smithson Investment Trust